-A. Non-Refundable Income Tax Credits for Heritage Rehabilitation Federal/Provincial

-The measure: An income tax credit (e.g. 20%) for certified rehabilitations for certified heritage buildings, and 10% for substantial rehab of non-heritage buildings at least 50 years old.
-For instance, for a \$100 eligible expenditure, the business would be able to claim a \$20 tax credit, but only against any income taxes owing that year.
-Once income tax was reduced to zero by the credit, any remainder would be carried forward to reduce income taxes in future years.

-1. Is the measure clearly explained? □Yes □No (please explain below 2.
-If this measure were in place, what impac it have on your decision to take on a proje > L 3 arge in 4 npact 5

-3. Please explain your assessment of impact above (advantages, disadvantages, etc.)?

-B. Refundable Income Tax Credits for Heritage Rehabilitation Federal/Provincial

-The measure: An income tax credit for certified rehabilitations for certified heritage buildings (e.g. 20%) and for the substantial rehab of non-heritage buildings at least 50 years old (e.g. 10%).
-For a \$100 eligible expenditure, the business would be able to claim a \$20 tax credit, first against any income taxes owing and, once tax was reduced to zero, be eligible for a refund for the remainder of the credit.
-Refundable tax credits are similar to grants in that the business benefits from the credit in the current year independent of tax status.

-1. Is the measure clearly explained? □Yes □No (please explain below 2.
-If this measure were in place, what impacity in the second s No ii 1 mpact - 2 .arge in 4 npact 5
+.
+No Non-Refundable Income Tax Credits for Heritage F Rehabilita ation Fedei ral/Pr ovincial he ye clo ta The measure: An income tax credit (e.g. 20%) for heritage buildings, and 10% for substantial rehabyears old.
+For instance, for a \$100 eligible expendication a \$20 tax credit, but only against any incomtax was reduced to zero by the credit, any remain income taxes in future years. of non-h diture, th ne taxes (neritage e busin owing t build ess wo hat ye ings of ould be ar.
+O at leas e abl nce ii st 50 e to ncome 1.
+1. Is the measure clearly explained? $\hfill\Box$ Yes □No (p lease expla in bel ow) 2.
+2. If this measure were in place, what impact wo it have on your decision to take on a project? uld No ii 1 npact - 2 > L arge in 4 npact 5 3.
+3. Please explain your assessment of impact above ve (advan itages, c lisadva antag es, et c.)?
+Th bu ye a be to B. Refundable Income Tax Credits for Heritage R Federal/Provincial The measure: An income tax credit for certified re buildings (e.g. 20%) and for the substantial rehab years old (e.g. 10%).
+For a \$100 eligible expendit a \$20 tax credit, first against any income taxes of be eligible for a refund for the remainder of the co to grants in that the business benefits from the cr tax status. habilitat of non-h ure, the l ving and redit.
+Rej tions for neritage business , once t fundabl build woul ax wa e tax o ings o d be o s redu credit at leas able t uced t s are st 50 o claim to zero, similar Yes □No (p lease expla in bel ow) 2. uld No ii 1 npact - 2 > L arge in 4 npact 5

-3. Please explain your assessment of impact above (advantages, disadvantages, etc.)?

-C. Capital Cost Allowance - Clarify Current Rules for Repair or Betterment to Encourage Heritage Rehabilitation Federal/Provincial

-The measure: Clarify the existing Capital Cost Allowance measure in the Income Tax Act to ensure restoration or repair work is considered "maintenance" (not a capital "betterment") and thus expensed in a given tax year.
-These changes would provide a more substantial and immediate after-tax return for property owners than the current 5% declining balance depreciation under CCA.
-In the first year, the additional deduction would be \$97.50 for a \$100 expenditure (only half of a capital expenditure counts for the 5% in the first year).
-At a 25% tax rate (15% federal and 10% provincial), that is \$24 of cash flow.

-1. Is the measure clearly explained? □Yes □No (please explain below) 2.
-If this measure were in place, what impa- it have on your decision to take on a proj mpact 2 - arge in 4 npact 5

-3. Please explain your assessment of impact above (advantages, disadvantages, etc.)?
+Please explain your assessment of impact above (ad Capital Cost Allowance - Clarify Current Rules for R Heritage Rehabilitation Federal/Provincial Repair or Betterment to Encourage ne measure: Clarify the existing Capital Cost Allowand ensure restoration or repair work is considered "mot etterment") and thus expensed in a given tax year.
+One substantial and immediate after-tax return for pactioning balance depreciation under CCA.
+In the first could be \$97.50 for a \$100 expenditure (only half of colors in the first year).
+At a 25% tax rate (15% federal and shift) aintenance" (not a capital These changes would provide a property owners than the current 5% year, the additional deduction a capital expenditure counts for the Is the measure clearly explained? □Yes \square No (please explain below) If this measure were in place, what impact would it have on your decision to take on a project?
+No impact> Large impact 1 2 3 4 5 Please explain your assessment of impact above (ad dvantages, disadvantages, etc.)?
+Capital Cost Allowance - Clarify Current Rules for R Heritage Rehabilitation Federal/Provincial The measure: Clarify the existing Capital Cost Allowant ensure restoration or repair work is considered "more tetterment") and thus expensed in a given tax year.
+For substantial and immediate after-tax return for participation between the first pould be \$97.50 for a \$100 expenditure (only half of the first year).
+At a 25% tax rate (15% federal and she flow.
+Is the measure clearly explained? □Yes If this measure were in place, what impact would it have on your decision to take on a project?